mainmatter/playbook/project-flow/full-service/README.md

 the material they have already (we recommend we evaluate that material first though).

+Once a project is complete, we can maintain the resulting application for the long term or, depending on the client's expertise and capabilities, hand it over to an internal team in the client's organization.
+Either way, we can always come back later, define additional increments for the product and release those.

 ## Discovery

 In order to build an application that effectively achieves a particular